jeffrom/cv19-mutual-aid/README.md

 ## Add a Resource

 To add a resource, [create an issue](https://github.com/jeffrom/cv19-mutual-aid/issues/new) with information about your resource, including the region served and URL.
-If you feel comfortable writing a bit of code, feel free to make a pull request.
+If you feel comfortable writing code, please feel free to make a pull request, however if you want to make changes beyond basic adding or editing of resources, please make an issue first so your plans can be discussed.

 ## Develop